Built for Construction

 Frequently Asked Questions

-The best HRMS for Indian construction companies needs digital daily muster roll from biometric or mobile attendance in the Payment of Wages Act format available for instant inspection, BOCW compliance with cess calculation from actual project construction cost and welfare fund tracking per worker, real-time contractor PF monitoring with principal employer liability alerts, project-wise labour cost allocation for accurate project P&L, and state minimum wages for construction worker categories by skill level.
-ZFour HRMS is purpose-built for Indian construction operations.
+The best HRMS for Indian construction companies needs digital daily muster rolls from biometric/mobile attendance, BOCW compliance with cess calculation from project costs, real-time contractor PF monitoring, project-wise labour cost allocation, and state minimum wages by skill category.
+ZFour HRMS covers all construction requirements.